s644/sltv/README.md

 * usernames with bad contrast are brightened up
 * shows unread messages in tab title if tab is unfocused
 * hide youtube/twitch/bot/guest messages
+* define your own keywords to search for
 * save personal settings